amozalev/ansible-fabric-deploy/README.md

     rabbitmq_user2='user2'
     rabbitmq_user2_password='0000'
     ```
-0. In general case deploy.sh is intended to implement all tasks.
-Make necessary changes in deploy.sh in order to install certain packages:
+0. Initial deploy.sh is intended to implement all tasks.
+Make necessary changes in deploy.sh in order to vary installation:
+    use --skip-tags or --tags (equal to -t) options to remove or add packages to an installation.

-paste `--skip-tags "rabbitmq,mobile_connector"` to implement installation of packages without rabbitmq and mobile_connector for instance:
+    Example of installation of all packages without rabbitmq and mobile_connector:

     ```
     ansible-playbook ./odgassist.yml --skip-tags "rabbitmq,mobile_connector"
+    ```

+    Example of installation of java and tomcat:

+    ```
+    ansible-playbook ./odgassist.yml -t "java,tomcat"
     ```
     Thus use --skip-tags or --tags (equal to -t) options to vary executed tasks.
 Detailed description is presented in the official documentation:
     <http://docs.ansible.com/ansible/latest/playbooks_tags.html">